 Shelters and homeless outreach programs are busiest during the winter months.
 More people are coming in for meals, referral services, clothing, and shelter.
 You can support homeless case managers on the front lines by making a special donation during the winter months, or signing up to provide a recurring donation throughout the year that they can count on.

 With an increase in clients, social service staff can become overwhelmed in the winter.
 Even signing up for one volunteer shift a month at a shelter or kitchen can make it easier for the staff to see more clients.
 If you would like to volunteer at Thrive DC individually or with a group, please contact Greg at (202) 503-1528 or email@example.com.

 No one has to be homeless.
-Montgomery County has been in the headlines recently for ending chronic homelessness among veterans by using a strategy called “Housing First.”
-It’s been proven as an effective and cheap way to help people who have fallen on hard times get their lives back together.
-While it’s becoming more popular, we need more voices advocating for cities to commit to this strategy.
+Montgomery County has ended chronic homelessness among veterans by using a strategy called "Housing First."
+It's been proven as an effective and cheap way to help people who have fallen on hard times get their lives back together.
+While it's becoming more popular, we need more voices advocating for cities to commit to this strategy.